 Elephants are predictably the park’s key highlight.
 On hot days, it is possible to see herds numbering well over 100 individuals congregating at the waterholes to drink, play and bathe.
 Buffalo are also abundant in Addo, which is home to one of the largest disease-free herds in the country.
 Rhino are rarely seen, and information about their numbers and whereabouts is kept closely guarded as a defense against poachers; while lion and leopard are most easily spotted at dawn and dusk.

 Addo is also home to Southern Africa's largest antelope, the eland; and to the rare flightless dungbeetle.
-Other common sights include Burchell’s zebra, warthog, and kudu; while the park’s outlying areas offer the opportunity to spot rarer species including the gemsbok and the Cape mountain zebra.
+Other common sights include Burchell’s zebra, warthog, and kudu; while the park’s outlying areas offer the opportunity to spot regional rarities such as the gemsbok and the Cape mountain zebra.
 In fact, the only major safari animal missing from Addo’s roster is the giraffe.
-Giraffe are not naturally found in the Eastern Cape, and the decision was made not to introduce them.
+Giraffe are not naturally found in the Eastern Cape and the decision was made not to introduce them.

 Birding in Addo

-Addo also hosts an incredible variety of birdlife, with more than 400 species recorded within the park’s boundaries.
-Each of the park’s habitats offers opportunities for different sightings, ranging from grassland specials like the Denham’s bustard to endemic woodland species like the Cape parrot.
+Addo also hosts an incredible variety of birdlife with more than 400 species recorded within the park’s boundaries.
+Each of its habitats offers opportunities for different sightings, ranging from grassland specials like the Denham’s bustard to woodland rarities like the Narina trogon.
 Raptors abound at Addo, from martial eagles and crowned eagles to the beautiful pale chanting goshawk.
 Keen birders should take advantage of the dedicated bird hide located at Addo Rest Camp.

 Things to Do